kulak/axum-middleware/README.md

 User ID for authenticated user is extracted from JWT "sub" field and passed within request processing pipeline as AXUM extension.

+JWT subject may contain string or `i32`.
+The later is automatically converted to number based type `UserId32`.

 ## Examples

 Examples directory provides sample applications utilizing the middleware.